Ready to get started?

 Human Behavior and Social Environment I

-Theoretical frameworks drawn from the biological, social and behavioral sciences for understanding across the life span and the range of social systems in which people live; and the ways social systems promote or deter achievement of health and well-being.
-Explored is the impact of factors including ethnicity, race, class, age, gender, sexual orientation, disability and culture on human development and behavior.
+Prereq: For Social Work Majors, SOC 1113, PSYCH 1113 and BIOL 1114.
+Theoretical frameworks drawn from the biological, social, and behavioral sciences for understanding across the life span and the range of social systems in which people live; and the ways social systems promote or deter achievement of health and well-being.
+Explored is the impact of factors including ethnicity, race, class, age, gender, sexual orientation, disability, and culture on human development and behavior.

 A study and practice of case management and knowledge and skills for effective case management.
 Areas of emphasis include identification and assessment of client situations, use of formal and informal assessment techniques, case recording skills and development of individualized assessments and case plans.